 - That lawns, too, have to "breathe."

-- That they can be smothered if a thick layer of unshredded leaves is left on top of them over the winter.
+- The lawn will be smothered in a thick layer of unshredded leaves is left on top of them over the winter.

 - That such a layer can invite pests and diseases and can cause serious problems like snow mold and brown patch.